What’s the Out the Door Price for a Car?

 - VIN Etching.
 Many dealers etch the VIN into the vehicle's windshield as an anti-theft measure.

 - Dealership Fees.
 Dealerships may also charge handling, advertising, or processing fees.
 The manufacturer imposes advertising fees, but dealers may tack on an additional charge to increase their profits.
+Be sure to review your vehicle purchase agreement for any extra fees.

 - Extended Warranties.
 Car dealers are eager to sell extended warranties for additional profits.
 The warranties are not required, but they may not always be clearly defined unless you ask for the OTD price.